Andrew-H3/AVR-ISP-Programmer-Board/README.md

 # AVR-ISP-Programmer-Board
+## Purpose
-A small printed circuit board to make programming an ATmega328p microcontroller easy.
+The purpose of this project is to create a small, easy to use printed circuit board for programming an ATmega328p microcontroller.